istio/istio.io/content/en/docs/ambient/getting-started/secure-and-visualize/index.md

 {{< image link="./kiali-tcp-traffic.png" caption="L4 traffic" >}}

-In addition to the TCP metrics, Istio has created a strong identity for each service - a SPIFFE ID.
+In addition to the TCP metrics, Istio has created a strong identity for each service: a SPIFFE ID.
 This identity can be used for creating authorization policies.

 ## Next steps